purdue-arc/arc_tutorials/snake_tutorial/docs/04-position-controller.md

             position = self.position
 ```

-What is happening here is that in rospy, the callbacks all happen in different
+In rospy, the callbacks all happen in different threads.
+A thread is a separate,
+simultaneously running, task.
+In Python, they aren't actually simultaneous, but
+instead the computer will jump back and forth between different threads at a
+high rate.
+A bytecode command, which is the smallest chunk that Python commands
+can be split into can get interleaved between the two threads from it jumping
+back and forth.

-threads.
-Essentially, you're not guaranteed that a callback will run all the
+Essentially, you're not guaranteed that a callback will run all the way through
-way through before a different callback will get started.
-In these cases,
+before a different callback will get started.
+If we were to remove the two lines
-bytecode commands from the two can get sort of interleaved.

-You can also have issues if the two lines referenced earlier where removed,
-and the following line referenced `self.position`.
-In a potential case, the call
+that were referenced earlier, it is possible that the call to `atan2` will be
-to `atan2` will be started and the program will run a few commands in order to
+started and the program will run a few bytecode commands in order to calculate
-calculate the first argument.
-The, the execution could go to the first callback
+the value of the first argument.
+Then, the execution could go to a different
+thread, where the first callback is being run.
+This could changes the
-which changes the `self.position` tuple to a completely different number.
+`self.position` tuple to a completely different number while the earlier thread
-Execution goes back to the `atan2` call, and the second argument is calculated
+calculating the `atan2` is 'paused'.
+Execution jumps back to the earlier thread
+and keeps working on the `atan2` call.
+The second argument is now calculated
 with the new point.
+When `atan2` is actually called, it would receive the Y
+value from the first point, and the X value from the second.
+It would then be
-You'd then be calculating the heading to a point with the
+calculating the heading to a location that isn't either of the two points we
-original X value and a new Y value!
+wanted it to go to!

-For this specific case, it wouldn't be a major issue since it can't lead to a
+For this specific case, it wouldn't be a critical issue since it can't lead to a
 program crash (as far as I know ...).
-The second callback would also be running
+The pose callback would also be running
-at a much higher rate than the first callback gets new data, so any weirdness
+at a much higher rate than the position callback gets new data, so any weirdness
 would be quickly fixed in the next iteration.

 Regardless of how big an issue it could potentially be, it is still good to
 write threadsafe code.
-This is discussed further in **06_next-steps**.
+This is discussed further in **06_next-steps**, along
+with how making a local copy can resolves that issue.
+Making a local copy will
+not always resolve the issue, but it does for this specific case.
+It also
+discusses another technique to write threadsafe code using `Locks`.

 ## Updating Launch Files and Testing
 Updating the launch file is relatively simple.
 Put this line in